-- 3.1 Every pupil should be able to learn in an enjoyable and safe environment and be protected from harm.
+- 3.1 Every pupil should be able learn in an enjoyable and safe environment and be protected from harm.
 We respect and value all children and are committed to providing a caring, friendly and safe environment for all our pupils so they can learn and participate in all school activities in a relaxed and secure atmosphere. - 3.2 Attending school regularly promotes the welfare and safety of children whilst they are not in the care of their parents/carers.
 Safeguarding is about offering early help and support to children and families and difficulties with attendance and lateness may be signs that something is worrying the child or that there are difficulties within the family.
-Poor or irregular attendance, persistent lateness, or children missing from education may be considered a safeguarding matter if this places a child at risk of harm. - 3.3 Safeguarding the interests of each child is everyone's responsibility and within the context of this school; safeguarding and promoting the welfare and life opportunities for children encompasses: Attendance, Behaviour Management, Health and Safety, Access to the Curriculum and Anti- bullying, protecting children from abuse and neglect, online safety, radicalisation and extremism, FGM and CSE. - 3.4 More information on safeguarding and the protection of children can be found in the schools "Child Protection & Safeguarding Policy" - 3.5 In order to allow us to safeguard the children in our care it is important that parents and carers provide the school with their current contact details and provide at least three other contact numbers in case of emergency. - 3.6 It is also important for parents inform the school of any specific vulnerability in relation to their child or home circumstances.
+Poor or irregular attendance, persistent lateness, or children missing from education may be considered a safeguarding matter if this places a child at risk of harm. - 3.3 Safeguarding the interests of each child is everyone's responsibility and within the context of this school; safeguarding and promoting the welfare and life opportunities for children encompasses: Attendance, Behaviour support, Health and Safety, access to the Curriculum and Anti- bullying, protecting children from abuse and neglect, online safety, radicalisation and extremism, FGM and CSE. - 3.4 More information on safeguarding and the protection of children can be found in our policy. - 3.5 In order to allow us to safeguard the children in our care it is important that parents and carers provide the school with their current contact details and provide three other contact numbers in case of emergency. - 3.6 At least annually, we will actively request that parents and carers check and confirm the contact details we have on record so that children can be supported to attend school and that we hold current contact details. - 3.7 It is also important for parents inform the school of any specific vulnerability in relation to their child or home circumstances.
+This includes notifying the school if home circumstances change, including the use of private fostering arrangement so that there is clarity of responsibilities to ensure school support and to prioritise school attendance. - 3.8 Parents/carers must inform the school office, either in writing (email/school spider) or via phone call / voicemail message if their child is going to be absent from school or late to school arriving after 9:20am.
+If we do not hear from you then a home visit may be conducted in line with our safeguarding practices.